IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 Period      Scenario        LoadLevel   Node    Heat demand of the node for each load level      MW
 ==========  ==============  ==========  ======  ===============================================  ======

-Internally, all the values below if positive demand (or above if negative demand) 1e-5 times the maximum system demand of each area will be converted into 0 by the model.
+Internally, if positive demand (or above if negative demand) is 1e-5 times the maximum system demand of each area, all the values below will be converted into 0 by the model.

 Heat transmission pipeline network
 ----------------------------------